 During the production process, keep your social media audience engaged and informed of your upcoming film with bloopers, interviews, in-character photography, and stills.
 The material you collect during production will be useful when you’re preparing a press release.

-More than 80% of the audience watch a movie after seeing a trailer and there is no better way to get your trailer seen than on digital and social media platforms.
+More than 80% of the audience watches a movie after seeing a trailer and there is no better way to get your trailer seen than on digital and social media platforms.
 Actively tag the production team on your film content to make your film more discoverable.

 Distributing your film effectively is impossible without the right skills.
 Technical expertise, visual storytelling, looking for funding, and decisive leadership will enable you to churn out successful film projects every time.